The Learning Centre:

 Educators offers Socially Responsible Investment options in the Canadian and Global Equities space, as well as Canadian Fixed Income category.
+Our popular Money Market and Monthly Income Funds also qualify.
 Beyond our SRI offering, the screening process for all of our funds (and fund managers) is very rigorous.
 We monitor for such things as performance and value (for the fee) to ensure our clients are getting a diverse portfolio of quality investment options that aim to meet their specific financial objectives.
 Plus our due diligence when it comes to responsible investment options doesn’t stop there.

 Most of the funds we offer are also compliant under the United Nations Principles for Responsible Investment.